Testimonials of the Collectively Abandoned

 I want to dance too

-I want to be able to be in a shared space I want to synchronize my body's movements with the bodies of others, and derive pleasure from it
+I want to synchronize my body's movements with the bodies of others, and derive pleasure from it

 I want to do it safely